- Triple-negative breast cancer accounts for 10-20% of all breast cancers

 - Findings appear in Journal for ImmunoTherapy of Cancer

-Five of nine patients enrolled in the study achieved complete remission and another patient achieved near-complete remission, for a total of approximately 66%.
+Five of nine patients enrolled in achieved complete remission and another patient achieved near-complete remission, for a total of approximately 66%.
 That’s comparable to outcomes for patients who receive a different treatment combination already in use, but the Roswell Park regimen appears promising because patients did not experience any immune-related adverse events, which can be serious and sometimes fatal.

 “We are very excited with these promising results from our study of a new treatment combination for patients with this most highly aggressive form of breast cancer, triple-negative breast cancer,” says Dr. Gandhi, a medical oncologist and staff physician at Roswell Park.
 “Because this initial study was in a small number of patients, it will be important to validate these findings in a larger study.”